-When you suffer an injury at work, you may know that workers’ compensation is in place to help cover your costs related to medical bills and lost time and work.
+When you suffer an injury at work, you may know that workers’ compensation is in place to help cover your costs related to medical expenses and lost time and work.
 What happens, though, when you need a lot of time off?

 Does Your Employer Have to Hold Your Job for You?

-The simple answer to this question is no. If you are claiming workers’ compensation, your employer does not have to legally hold your job for you until you recover and can come back to work.
-In fact, they can lay you off or even terminate your employment.
-They cannot terminate it because you filed for workers’ compensation, but they can eliminate the position or fill it with someone else.
+The simple answer to this question is no. If you are claiming workers’ compensation, your employer does not have to hold your job for you until you recover and can come back to work.

 Why is this the case?
-In some cases, employers are motivated to bring people back to work quickly after an injury, and they will hold onto that position to allow their skilled employees to return.
-However, if your injury will keep you out of work for an extended period of time, the employer may need to fill that position to keep the company operating.
+In some cases, employers are motivated to bring people back to work quickly after a job injury, and they will hold onto that position to allow their skilled employees to return.

 Other employers will use this as a time to eliminate the position, sometimes saving money.
 Their goal may be to reduce their labor costs.
+Regardless of why you think you were terminated, it might be time to consult with a comp attorney to discuss comp laws.

 Get the strong arm